NAM Fellowship in Osteopathic Medicine

-- Must hold a Doctorate of Osteopathic Medicine
+- Hold a Doctorate of Osteopathic Medicine

-- Able to dedicate 10 to 20 percent of time to the fellowship for two years
+- Be able to dedicate 10 to 20 percent of time to the fellowship for two years

 Preference will be given to nominees who have a demonstrated interest in and focus on Osteopathic Medicine.
-In addition, the committee will consider:

 A complete nomination packet must be submitted electronically through the online nomination system at https://fellowship.nam.edu/ and will include the following documents: